deepanjali1712/Apna-college-demo/README.md

 # Apna-college-demo
-This is my 1st git repository
+This is my 1st git repository.
+Author - Deepanjali Kumari